OWASP/IoTGoat/docker/README.md

 cd IoTGoat/docker
 ```

-### 2. Fetch and Convert the IoTGoat Image
+### 2. Fetch and Convert the IoTGoat Image (Optional)

-Download the latest IoTGoat image (IoTGoat-x86.img.gz) from the [releases page](https://github.com/OWASP/IoTGoat/releases/latest) and convert it to qcow2 format using the following command:
+If you don't want the script to download the latest IoTGoat image and you would like to use a specific version, you can download it from the image (IoTGoat-x86.img.gz) from the [releases page](https://github.com/OWASP/IoTGoat/releases/latest) and convert it to qcow2 format using the following command:

 Unzip the file and convert it to qcow2 format using the following command: